AguaClara/Textbook/Clarification/Clarifier_Design.rst

    Floc filter formation over time (click to be sent to video).

-Studies by AguaClara researchers have found that floc filters improve the performance of a sedimentation tank and reduce settled water turbidity by a factor of 10 for multiple reasons (`Garland et al., 2017 <https://www.liebertpub.com/doi/10.1089/ees.2016.0174>`_):
+Studies by AguaClara researchers have found that floc filters improve the performance of a clarifier and reduce settled water turbidity by a factor of 10 for multiple reasons (`Garland et al., 2017 <https://www.liebertpub.com/doi/10.1089/ees.2016.0174>`_):

 - By providing additional collision potential.
 The high concentration of particles, with a suspended solids concentrations of approximately 1-5 g/L, leads to an increase in collisions and particle aggregation.
-As discussed for vertical flow sedimentation tanks, flocculation can occur in a floc filter due to shear from suspended flocs which are colliding and growing.
+As discussed for vertical flow clarifiers, flocculation can occur in a floc filter due to shear from suspended flocs which are colliding and growing.
 Fluidized flocs provide a collision potential of a few thousand.
 This collision potential is small compared to the collision potential from the flocculator.
 So how does a small :math:`G_{CS} \theta` cause a large reduction in turbidity?
 The two-fold answer may be that the lower :math:`G_{CS}` value provides an opportunity for all flocs to grow larger without floc breakup.
 The high concentration of flocs provides many opportunities for clay particles to collide with big flocs, but it is not clear if or when those collisions are successful.
 We also want to know which flocs are active or inactive in collisions in the floc filter.
-See the section on :ref:`floc filter design <heading_Sed_Tank_Floc_Filter_Design>` for more information.
+See the section on :ref:`floc filter design <heading_Clarifier_Floc_Filter_Design>` for more information.

 - By creating a uniform vertical velocity of water entering the plate settlers.

 - By transporting excess floc consolidation pipe with a drain port, called the floc hopper.
 The floc hopper is discussed in the next section.

-While we have just explained three reasons that the floc filter improves sedimentation effluent quality, we do not yet have a model for floc filter performance.
+While we have just explained three reasons that the floc filter improves clarifier effluent quality, we do not yet have a model for floc filter performance.
 Additional research is needed to create this model, and to determine optimal upflow velocity.

 Consider the requirements that we have stated for the creation of the floc filter.
 Could we design for a floc filter in a treatment plant that experiences flow variability?
 There are some plants that only run for certain hours of the day.
 While this intermittent flow would impact many parts of the plant, how would it impact the floc filter specifically?
 Can a settled floc filter be resuspended?

-We do not yet have a way to design for variable or intermittent flow rates in a sedimentation tank.
+We do not yet have a way to design for variable or intermittent flow rates in a clarifier.
 The ability of a settled floc filter to resuspend is dependent on the characteristics of the flocs themselves.
 For example, sticky and clumpy flocs would have a more difficult time resuspending because they tend to settle into hard masses in the absence of sufficient upflow velocities.
 The capacity for resuspension may require site-specific analysis.
 The AguaClara pilot PF300 in testing at the Cornell Water Treatment Plant is going to determine whether the floc filter at that site will be able to intermittent flow; the pilot plant and the Cornell Water Treatment Plant will be offline from around 10pm - 5am daily.

 It is of interesting note that the suspended solids concentration in the floc filter is approximately 1-5 g/L. This concentration corresponds to measurements of thousands of NTU, which is remarkably turbid water.
-A water treatment plant could have 5 NTU water entering the plant, and water in the bottom of the sedimentation tank could have 1000 NTU.
-This is one clue that there are interesting things happening in the floc filter; the bottom of the sedimentation tank can be a completely different world from the rest of the treatment process.
+A water treatment plant could have 5 NTU water entering the plant, and water in the bottom of the clarifier could have 1000 NTU.
+This is one clue that there are interesting things happening in the floc filter; the bottom of the clarifier can be a completely different world from the rest of the treatment process.

-An understanding of the bottom of a sedimentation tank is important to understand how sedimentation tanks work.
-However, most sedimentation tanks do not allow the operator to observe what is happening.
-Without being able to observe the bottom of the sedimentation tank, an operator would not know what is happening or if a floc filter is forming successfully.
+An understanding of the bottom of a clarifier is important to understand how clarifiers work.
+However, most clarifiers do not allow the operator to observe what is happening.
+Without being able to observe the bottom of the clarifier, an operator would not know what is happening or if a floc filter is forming successfully.
 AguaClara research teams are working to develop a probe to get data on floc filter performance.
 Until then, there are two ways to learn about the floc filter.
-The AguaClara plant at the University of Zamorano in Honduras was built with a translucent wall on one end of a sedimentation bay.
+The AguaClara plant at the University of Zamorano in Honduras was built with a translucent wall on one end of a clarifier bay.
 This allows students and operators to observe the floc filter.
 The AguaClara pilot PF300 in testing at the Cornell Water Treatment Plant has small sample ports installed into the side of the reactor.
 Drawing a sample of water at different heights of the reactor will indicate if a floc filter has grown, and how deep it is.

 Let's recap some important conclusions from this section on the floc filter.

 - The low G flocculation in the floc filter may allow for the rapid growth of the flocs coming from the flocculator.
-- The floc filter reduces the effluent turbidity from the sedimentation tank.
+- The floc filter reduces the effluent turbidity from the clarifier.
 - The floc filter requires a mechanism to keep the flocs resuspended:
   - An upflow velocity of approximately 1 mm/s is the current AguaClara design parameter;
   - Sloped surfaces to return flocs to the resuspension point is necessary to prevent floc build-up.